After the bombs, they built bridges.

 When it comes to selecting accommodation in Rotterdam, picking the location you want to stay in is vitally important.
 It's a very walkable city, so much so that we often found it difficult to condone jumping on public transport - if you’re like us, consider the areas that you’ll be visiting for dinner, and where you’ll be heading for local nightlife when finding your digs.

 Over the course of two visits, we've stayed in several places in the city, and can recommend all three, but we’ve included a selection of other highly recommended spots too.
+It’s also definitely worth taking a look at all the excellent Airbnbs in Rotterdam.

 A little luxurious